charlock_holmes is a useful gem if you have to deal with

 This buildpack allows you to configure your heroku bundler config in your

-, and most importantly, make sure that all /app
+directory to .bundle, and most importantly, make sure that all /app paths

 point correctly to the temporary build directory.